carmine560/submit-urls/README.md

 <!-- Bash script that refers to sitemap and submits URLs through Bing Webmaster
 API -->

-The `submit-urls-bing.sh` Bash script refers to the sitemap and submits the URLs of newer entries than the last submission through the [Bing Webmaster API](https://docs.microsoft.com/en-us/bingwebmaster/).
+The `submit_urls_bing.sh` Bash script refers to the sitemap and submits the URLs of newer entries than the last submission through the [Bing Webmaster API](https://docs.microsoft.com/en-us/bingwebmaster/).

 ## Prerequisites ##

-`submit-urls-bing.sh` has been tested for Blogger on Debian Testing on WSL 2 and uses the following packages:
+`submit_urls_bing.sh` has been tested for Blogger on Debian Testing on WSL 2 and uses the following packages:

   * [curl](https://curl.se/) to retrieve the sitemap and submit URLs